-Development Matters sets out the pathways of children's development in broad ages and stages.
-However, the actual learning of young children is not so neat and orderly.
-The main purpose of these pathways is therefore to help you assess each child's level of development.
-Accurate assessment helps practitioners to make informed decisions about what a child needs to learn and be able to do next.
+This guidance sets out the pathways of children's development in broad ages and stages.
+The actual learning of young children is not so neat and orderly.
+For that reason, accurate and proportionate assessment is vital.
+It helps you to make informed decisions about what a child needs to learn and be able to do next.
+It is not designed to be used as a tick list for generating lots of data.

-The document is not a tick list for generating lots of data.
 You can use your professional knowledge to help children make progress without needing to record lots of next steps.
-Settings can help children to make progress without generating unnecessary paperwork.